kpgomez/reading-notes/code-401/prework/bash.md

 - Using multiple terminal windows for different purposes will come in handy
 - / stands for root
 - hidden files begin with a .
+- use q to exit
+- long hand options begin with double (--)
+- short hand options with single (-)
+- both cp and r are recursive

 ### macOS short-cuts
 - command+space -> opens Spotlight (search tool)